Straw Poll

 Should we expect more from the NFPD?

-David Henson says:
+6. David Henson said:

 I don’t know Dave Hvistendahl personally but he is a good and humorous writer on this blog.
 My main point being his suggestion is an “up stream” (read professional) committee when my estimate would be “down stream” input would likely lead to a better candidate (I have heard positive input from young people about one of the internal candidates).
 Anne’s idea of public interviews seems like a solution.